Guide

 In both size modes, a single byte can be packed by annotating a field with the

-type or the dataclasses_struct.Char
+builtin bytes type or the dataclasses_struct.Char type.
+The field's

-unpacked Python representation will be a bytes
+unpacked Python representation will be a bytes of length 1.

 Bytes arrays